top of page

 DESIGN

 I've always liked the visual arts.
-From as early as grade school, I was completely certain I would grow up to be an illustrator.
-I learned Photoshop and Illustrator in high school just to make comics with friends and design posters for mediocre punk shows.
+From as early as grade school, I was totally certain I would grow up to be an illustrator.
+In high school, I learned how to use the Adobe products like Photoshop and Illustrator to make silly comics with friends and design posters for local concerts.

-I never pursued design professionally, but I've been fortunate in that it's always found its way to me.
+Although I never pursued design professionally, I've been fortunate in that it's always found its way to me.
+Below are a few of the examples of design work I've done for various jobs.

 ABOUT